jkotlinski/acmeforth/README.md

-# Hack n' Trade Forth Compiler
+# ACMEforth

 ## What?

-HTFC is a cross-compiling 16-bit Forth targeting the Commodore 64, using ACME for assembling.
+ACMEforth is a cross-compiling 16-bit Forth targeting the Commodore 64, using [https://sourceforge.net/projects/acme-crossass/](ACME) for assembling.
 All Forth 2012 Core and Core Extension words are supported, although interpreting and compiling only works on PC.

 ## Examples